Canon 70D vs M5

 Review summary: Canon 70D vs M5

 So what is the bottom line?
 Which of the two cameras – the Canon 70D or the Canon M5 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 70D: